shrabony01/Heart-Disease-EDA/README.md

-Heart Failure Exploratory Data Analysis
+Heart Failure Analysis & Prediction 🩺
-Goal: To perform an exploratory data analysis (EDA) on mixed-type tabular data to identify key feature interactions related to cardiovascular disease.
+Project Goal: To perform a complete data science workflow—from initial exploratory analysis to building a machine learning model that predicts heart failure risk in patients.

-Tools Used: Python, Pandas, Seaborn, Matplotlib.
+Tools & Technologies: * Python: Pandas, NumPy

-Key Insights:
+Visualization: Seaborn, Matplotlib

+Machine Learning: Scikit-Learn (Random Forest)

+Phase 1: Exploratory Data Analysis (EDA)
-Patients with Asymptomatic chest pain (ASY) showed the highest frequency of heart disease.
+Key Finding: Patients with Asymptomatic chest pain (ASY) showed the highest frequency of heart disease.

-The boxplot analysis reveals that the median age for patients with heart disease is noticeably higher than those without.
+Observation: The median age for patients with heart disease is noticeably higher than those without.

+Phase 2: Machine Learning Prediction
+Model: Random Forest Classifier

+Performance: Achieved 88% Accuracy on the test set.

+Feature Importance: Using model interpretability techniques, I identified that ST_Slope, MaxHR, and Oldpeak are the strongest clinical predictors for heart failure in this dataset.